thiagopnts/blog/_posts/2012-08-24-domain-driven-design-part4.md

 ---
 layout: post
-title: Summary of Domain Driven Design - The Life Cycle of a Domain Object
+title: Domain Driven Design - The Life Cycle of a Domain Object
 ---

 Every object has a life cycle.
 An object is born, it likely goes throgh various states, and it eventually dies.